Content Warning: This article features discussion of, and references/links to, harassment and sexual violence. You have been warned.

 Their attacks on the community were unacceptable.
 As a result, they’re no longer with the company.
 I want to be clear that the statements they made do not reflect the views of ArenaNet at all.
 As a company we always strive to have a collaborative relationship with the Guild Wars community.
 We value your input.
 We make this game for you.

-So yeah, fuck these people who got folks fired for being rude about a video game online.
+So yeah, it’s pretty sad that simple rudeness can get people fired.
 And as one would expect when dealing with gamers online, a vocal element of the mob defended their actions as justified because they got annoyed by the statements and opinions of a woman online.
 Even her antagonistic statements in the past don’t warrant the harassment she’s being subjected to.

 As if we needed more evidence as to what the real game is when it comes to far-right and reactionary infiltration of the gaming industry, we get to see in real-time as the internet works to silence another woman and destroy her life.